4.2 Epidemiological surveillance

 On this page

 Once an outbreak has been confirmed, epidemiological surveillance must be stepped up.
-The goals of the surveillance system are:

-• to evaluate response activities.
+• To evaluate response activities

 4.2.1 Case registration

 The registers (Appendix 5) are the foundation of all data collection.
 The decision is whether to set up special registers for measles cases or to use the existing registers.
-Whichever approach is chosen, registers must be available in every facility, and must remain there.
+Whichever approach is chosen, registers must be available in every facility and must remain there.

 4.2.2 Description of the epidemiological surveillance system